Coronavirus in Colombia: We look at current Coronavirus statistics in Colombia and the measures taken by Colombia to minimize the threat of COVID-19.

 For the week of May 4-10, Colombia averaged 4,656 tests per day.
 And the week of May 11-17, Colombia averaged 6,432 tests per day.

 We have a separate article that looks at COVID-19 testing in Colombia in more detail.

 More Details on the Coronavirus Cases in Colombia

-The following chart shows the current status of coronavirus cases in Colombia on March 27 at 1 pm.
+The following chart shows the current status of coronavirus cases in Colombia on May 24:

 The vast majority of coronavirus cases in Colombia are isolated at home and treated at home.
-Only 8.9 percent of cases were hospitalized in Colombia on March 27 at 1 pm according to INS.
-This is likely due to a majority of cases in Colombia being people under the age of 60.
+Only 9.0 percent of cases were hospitalized in Colombia on May 24 according to INS out of the active cases that have not recovered or died.

-The following chart shows the age distribution and gender of the coronavirus cases in Colombia on March 27 at 1:00 pm:
+The following chart shows the age distribution of the coronavirus cases in Colombia on May 24: